 6) Risk tolerance

-Part of your investment plan should include when you should cut your losses if a position were to trade against you.
-There have been far too many stories of investors putting all their eggs into the one basket and that company goes bust, losing their entire investment portfolio in one hit.
+Part of your investment plan should include when you should cut your losses.
+If a position were to trade against you.
+There have been far too many stories of investors putting all their eggs into one basket and that company goes bust, losing their entire investment portfolio in one hit.
 So you need to Diversify (that is, choose several positions to spread the Risk.
-Preferably in unrelated sectors/industries), and you need to establish a price point or rules for when you should sell your position/s.
-Even if they are in a loss.
+Preferably in unrelated sectors/industries).
+And you need to establish a price point or rules for when you should sell your position/s.
+Even if they are at a loss.